Robert Beck (painter): Painting

 Beck’s style suggests a mix of “Impressionist brushwork with a Realist’s eye for the telling detail to create paintings that capture both the look and the personality of his subject...There is a through line that extends from Edward Redfield capturing a landscape on-site in one day and Beck’s similar approach to other aspects of the Bucks County landscape.”
-He refers to his plein air painting as "documentary" painting.
-Gallery director Richard Rosenfeld wrote,“Sometimes Beck refers to himself as a documentary painter.
+Gallery director Richard Rosenfeld wrote, "Sometimes Beck refers to himself as a documentary painter.
 Realistic accuracy is a powerful element in his work, but the term documentary suggests an objectivity, a detachment that belies what he does.
 Rather his works depict how he feels about a particular place at a particular time using great finesse in not crossing the line into expressionism and violating verisimilitude.”

 Beck is known for painting in series – multiple images addressing diverse aspects of the same subject.
 These “visual essays” began with a series in Lambertville, New Jersey, that led to an exhibition of 50 small paintings, "Lambertville Portfolio," that was presented at the Rago Arts and Auction Center in 1998.
 Its success led to two more annual exhibitions there, before Beck opened his own studio/gallery in the town in 1999.

 Beck’s painting series include work created while traveling the Mississippi River on a towboat pushing barges, a month-long trip through the American West, portraits of contemporary artists in the New Hope, Pennsylvania Arts Colony, amidst a symphony orchestra during its performances, with a racing team in Europe, and traveling with surgeons in Senegal.
 For more than 20 years he has painted scenes of life in the Maine maritime community, a majority of which were painted in Jonesport.

 Beck’s studio work reveals a more nuanced approach to painting where the work is often more thoughtful and less dramatic.
 While his plein air work often exhibit short, sharp brushstrokes in an almost frenetic attempt to capture his subject at the moment, his studio paintings have a much more tranquil surface, which allows him to veer “away from Realism and toward the poetic suggestiveness of Symbolism.”